Where is the Old-Guard?

 By: Dylan Cawley

-Rising dissatisfaction with the do-nothing party reached its boiling point in the 2016 election, evinced by the MAGA movement’s success.
+Rising dissatisfaction with the unadaptive GOP reached its boiling point in the 2016 election, evinced by the MAGA movement’s success.
 Trump’s victory in the primaries made the GOP seem like it could become an actual vehicle for some political reassertion, and if he lost or was diluted into another managerial faction, the post-political drift would continue until, inevitably, something else outside the duopoly attempted to break it up again.
 The momentum fell right into the hands of the MAGA insurgents.
 Whether this new faction would succeed internally depended on whether the MAGA base would remain mobilized long enough to force real structural change.